-010045 Reflective Academic Practice6cp; 1 x 3hr introductory seminar; monthly project work consultations with faculty course advisor; availability: not offered to exchange and study abroad students
+010045 Reflective Academic Practice6cp; 1 x 1hr (information session), monthly meetings with IML Academic Supervisor; availability: not offered to exchange and study abroad students

 There are course requisites for this subject.
 See access conditions.